top of page

 - If you have not been seen in an office for more than 3 months you will not be given refills on any Anxiolytic Medications (Benzodiazepines: Xanax, Ativan, Valium, Klonopin, and others) as well as ADHD medications (Stimulants: Adderall, Ritalin, Vyvanse, Concerta, Dexedrine and other).
 Make sure you allow sufficient time to have your appointment scheduled to be re-evaluated for the necessity of currently prescribed controlled medication and to avoid possible withdrawal symptoms due to the abrupt discontinuation of Benzodiazepines.

-- If you lose a scheduled medication prescription for Stimulants (Methylphenidate, Dextroamphetamine, Amphetamine, Vyvanse, Dexedrine, Adderall, Ritalin and other), Opioid Dependence medications (Suboxone/Subutex/Buprenorphine, Zubsolv, Bunavil), Benzodiazepines (Xanax, Ativan, Klonopin, Valium and other) and Sleep Medications ( Ambien, Sonata, Lunesta and other) you will not be given another prescription until it's time for a scheduled routine refill and you will be required to provide detailed information about the incident and copy of the police report.
+- If you lose a scheduled medication prescription for Stimulants (Methylphenidate, Dextroamphetamine, Amphetamine, Vyvanse, Dexedrine, Adderall, Ritalin, and others), Opioid Dependence medications (Suboxone/Subutex/Buprenorphine, Zubsolv, Bunavil), Benzodiazepines (Xanax, Ativan, Klonopin, Valium and other) and Sleep Medications ( Ambien, Sonata, Lunesta and other) you will not be given another prescription until it's time for a scheduled routine refill and you will be required to provide detailed information about the incident and copy of the police report.
 Based on circumstances and physician determination, you may or may not be prescribed this specific medication again.

 - Please note that pharmacies were instructed not to provide any automatic refills for any patients.
 At the end of every follow-up appointment, the patients will receive the date and time of their next appointment based on Dr. Miller's recommendations.
 The frequency of the follow-up appointments with Dr. Miller ranges from 1 week to 3 months, depending on the patient's stability and the type of appointment.
 If you are running out of medications, you need to schedule an appointment with Dr. Miller if you don't have one.
 Sometimes, patients cancel the appointment and ask for refills.
 Please be aware that we are not granting those refills in our psychiatric practice.
 Dr. Miller only provides a specific number of refills that are safe and therapeutic until the patient's next appointment.
 Any extension of the patient's visit, other than recommended by the physician, could compromise the patient's psychiatric stability and possibly lead to safety concerns.